kriszyp/alkali/README.md

 four == 4 -> true
 ```

-### put(value)
+### `put(value)`

-This allows us to update the value of a variable with a new value.
+`put` allows us to update the value of a variable with a new value.
 This can be given a standard value, or you can pass in another variable, in which case this variable will be "linked" to the other, receiving all values and updates from the provided variable.

 If the `value` passed in is not different than the current value, no changes will be made and this will return `Variable.noChange`.
 If the value can not be assigned, it will return `Variable.deny`.

-### property(propertyName)
+### `property(propertyName)`

 This returns a variable representing the value of the property of the variable.
 If this variable's value is an object, the property variable's value will be the value of the given property name.
 This variable will respond to changes in the object, and putting a value in a property variable will update the corresponding property on the parent object.
 For example:
 ```